 Health Promotion and Wellness provides health-related information, programs and activities for the residents of Hamilton County and their families to achieve optimal health and wellness; reduce the risk of disease; promote highway safety and injury prevention; and lower health care costs.
 It also provides educational programs to the general population regarding healthy lifestyle choices.
-The Public Information Officer assures that accurate information is provided to the media, posted on social media and the web site.
+The Public Information Officer assures that accurate information is provided to the media, posted on social media and the web site, as well as promotes Health Department programs and service to the community.